When it comes to APIs(Application Programming Interface), there are two major concepts that often cause confusion: CRUD and REST.

 In Relational Database Management Systems (RDBMS), CRUD operations are commonly executed via stored procedures, functions, or triggers.
 These pre-compiled SQL statements are stored within the database itself and can be executed when needed.
 This approach adds an additional layer of abstraction and often enhances both performance and security.

 On the other hand, NoSQL databases tend to have a more straightforward approach.
-The API application code sends commands directly to the database driver, which translates them into the database's query language and executes them.
+The API(Application Programming Interface) application code sends commands directly to the database driver, which translates them into the database’s query language and executes them.
 This approach offers greater flexibility but requires increased attention to validation and security in the application code, as there is no inherent abstraction layer provided by stored procedures or similar constructs.

 What is REST?